 A more recent pillar in Amazon’s fintech strategy is bringing parts of the world without the infrastructure to support digital payments into the Amazon ecosystem.

-With PayCode, Amazon is now allowing consumers in 16 countries that haven’t previously been able to purchase goods on Amazon to buy items through the site and pay for them in cash via QR codes.
-The regions involved in the initial pilot included Colombia, Chile, Hong Kong, Kenya, Indonesia, Malaysia, the Philippines, Peru, Taiwan, and Thailand.
-PayCode is now available in the US, Barbados, Costa Rica, Jamaica, Kazakstan, and Uruguay.
+With PayCode, Amazon is allowing consumers that haven’t previously been able to purchase goods on Amazon to buy items through the site and pay for them in cash via QR codes.
+Amazon piloted PayCode in countries including Colombia, Chile, Hong Kong, Kenya, Indonesia, Malaysia, the Philippines, Peru, Taiwan, and Thailand.
+It then expanded the program to Barbados, Costa Rica, Jamaica, Kazakstan, and Uruguay, before opening it to the US in September 2019.

 The program is a partnership with Western Union, which is providing Amazon with the financial infrastructure it needs to enable offline cash payments.
 In these regions, consumers can pay for Amazon purchases by visiting a Western Union location and making a deposit in cash.